davidcortesortuno/paper-2020_real-space_imaging_of_confined_magnetic_skyrmion_tubes/README.md

 Hatton*.

-Both simulation and experimental data analysis are performed using Python with the Matplotlib, Jupyter, Scipy, Numpy and h5py libraries.
+Both simulation and experimental data analysis are performed using Python with the Matplotlib, Jupyter, Scipy, Numpy and h5py libraries [1,2,3,4,5].

 Jupyter notebooks are provided to process the experimental data and reproduce the STXM, X-Ray Holography and LTEM images, which are shown as Figures 3, 4 and 5 in the paper.

-Simulation scripts are based on the finite difference micromagnetic code OOMMF with the extension to simulate DMI for materials with symmetry class *T*:
+Simulation scripts are based on the finite difference micromagnetic code OOMMF [6] with the extension to simulate DMI for materials with symmetry class *T*:
 [oommf-extension-dmi-t](https://github.com/joommf/oommf-extension-dmi-t)

-The analysis of OOMMF's output files, which are in the `OMF` format, are processed using the [OOMMFPy](https://github.com/davidcortesortuno/oommfpy) library, which can calculate the topological charge in a 2D slice.
+The analysis of OOMMF's output files, which are in the `OMF` format, are processed using the [OOMMFPy](https://github.com/davidcortesortuno/oommfpy) library [7], which can calculate the topological charge in a 2D slice.

 Three-dimensional visualisations of the magnetic states are performed using Paraview.
 In order to get VTK files for visualisation, convert the `OMF` files